-- A. The receiving employee is required to be absent from work due to injury or the prolonged illness of the employee, employee's spouse, parent or child, has exhausted all earned leave credits, including but not limited to sick leave, compensatory time, holiday credits and disability leave and is therefore facing financial hardship. - B. The transfers must be for a minimum of four (4) hours and in whole hour increments thereafter. - C. Transfers shall be allowed to cross-departmental lines in accordance with the policies of the receiving department.
+- A. The receiving employee is required to be absent from work due to injury or the prolonged illness of the employee, employee's spouse, registered domestic partner, a domestic partner listed on an "Affidavit for Enrollment of Domestic Partners," submitted to employee benefits, parent or child, has exhausted all earned leave credits, including but not limited to sick leave, compensatory time, holiday credits and disability leave and is therefore facing financial hardship. - B. The transfers must be for a minimum of four (4) hours and in whole hour increments thereafter. - C. Transfers shall be allowed to cross-departmental lines in accordance with the policies of the receiving department. - D. The total maximum leave credits received by an employee shall normally not exceed five hundred twenty (520) hours; however, if approved by his/her appointing authority, the total leave credits may be up to one thousand forty

-- D. The total maximum leave credits received by an employee shall normally not exceed five hundred twenty (520) hours; however, if approved by his/her appointing authority, the total leave credits may be up to one thousand forty (1,040) hours.
-Total leave credits in excess of one thousand forty (1,040) hours will be considered on a case-by-case basis by the appointing authority subject to the approval of the Chief Administrative Officer. - E. The transfers are irrevocable, and will be indistinguishable from other leave credits belonging to the receiving employee.
+(1,040) hours.
+Total leave credits in excess of one thousand forty (1,040) hours will be considered on a case-by-case basis by the appointing authority subject to the approval of the Chief Administrative Officer.

+- E. The transfers are irrevocable, and will be indistinguishable from other leave credits belonging to the receiving employee.
 Transfers will be subject to all taxes required by law. - F. Leave credits that may be transferred under this program are defined as the transferring employee's vacation credits or up to twenty-four (24) hours of sick leave per fiscal year. - G. Transfers shall be administered according to the rules and regulations of the Auditor and Controller, and made on a form prescribed by the Auditor and Controller.
 Approvals of the receiving and donating employee, the donating employee's appointing authority and the receiving employee's appointing authority (in the case of an interdepartmental transfer) will be provided for on such form. - H. This program is not subject to the Grievance Procedure of this Agreement.